N1teshift/ittweb/docs/archive/README.md

 - `phase-0-complete.md` – snapshot of the earliest milestone.
 - `twgb-pages-comparison.md` / `twgb-website-analysis.md` – old research on reference sites.
-- `workflow/` – old workflow system files (migrated to `.workflow/` at project root).
 - `analysis/` – historical analysis documents (collections comparison, simplification opportunities).
+- `meta-documentation/` – documentation about documentation (audits, plans, status reports).

-When a document becomes obsolete (or risks confusing AI agents), move it here and add a single sentence at the top explaining why it was archived.
+When a document becomes obsolete or outdated, move it here and add a single sentence at the top explaining why it was archived.